 The ITS department will operate computer systems to provide network services required for the Laurier mission.

 When a department or an individual requires a computer system to run a specialized service, the ITS department will install and configure the system under a Service Level Agreement with the department or the ITS department will provide advice and approval for running the service on a computer operated by the department or individual.

 Remote Desktop programs such as Windows Remote Desktop, Real VNC and PCAnywhere should only be installed on a computer after consultation with the ITS department.

 Poorly configured remote desktop programs can be used to compromise a computer.

 The ITS department will provide training in the proper use of remote desktop programs.
 The ITS department will disable any insecure remote desktop connection.

 Any action by a member of the Laurier community contrary to The Laurier Computer and Network Security Guidelines must be dealt with in a timely and effective manner.

-It is expected that notification from the ITS Manger, Security will be sufficient to handle most security violations.
+It is expected that notification from the ITS Manager, Security will be sufficient to handle most security violations.

-In the event of repeated or intentional security violations by an individual then the ITS Manager, Security in consultation with the ITS Director, will contact the individual's Manger to have the situation resolved.
+In the event of repeated or intentional security violations by an individual then the ITS Manager, Security in consultation with the ITS Director, will contact the individual's Manager to have the situation resolved.